pop-os/python-apt/doc/source/c++/api.rst

     Check that the object *object* is an :class:`apt_pkg.Version` object and no subclass thereof.

-.. cfunction:: PyObject* PyVersion_FromCpp(pkgCache::VerIterator &cpp, bool delete=false, PyObject *owner)
+.. cfunction:: PyObject* PyVersion_FromCpp(pkgCache::VerIterator &cpp, bool delete, PyObject *owner)

     Create a new :class:`apt_pkg.Version` object from the :ctype:`pkgCache::VerIterator` reference given by the parameter *cpp*.
 If the parameter *delete* is